sboesebeck/morphium/planned_features.md

 - [Raft Consensus Algorithm](https://raft.github.io/) - Primary inspiration for election protocol
 - [MongoDB Replica Set Elections](https://www.mongodb.com/docs/manual/core/replica-set-elections/) - Compatibility reference
 - [Viewstamped Replication](http://pmg.csail.mit.edu/papers/vr-revisited.pdf) - Alternative consensus approach

+---

+## Per-Collection LRU Eviction (7.0) ⏳ NOT IMPLEMENTED

+**Goal:** make PoppyDB a credible memcached/Redis replacement — a cache that *evicts* under memory pressure instead of rejecting writes.
+This goes beyond what MongoDB offers (capped collections evict by insertion order, not by access) and is the counterpart to the 6.3 memory watermark, which rejects document-creating writes above a heap threshold.

+**Design sketch (to be refined):**

+- **Opt-in per collection**, analogous to `capped`: e.g.
+  `db.createCollection("cache", {cacheMaxBytes: 104857600})` or a PoppyDB-specific create option.
+Non-cache collections keep the watermark's reject semantics — a broker must never silently drop messages, a cache must never reject puts.
+- **LRU tracking:** touch on read (`find`/`findOne`/`getMore` delivery) and write; an access-ordered structure (`LinkedHashMap` accessOrder or an explicit deque) per cache collection.
+Needs the collection's byte size, which the capped-collection byte counters already model.
+- **Eviction point:** on insert/update when over the per-collection bound — evict from the LRU end until under the bound; evicted documents produce regular delete change-stream events so watchers/replication stay consistent.
+- **Replication:** evictions happen on the primary and replicate as deletes; secondaries never evict on their own (same divergence rule as the memory watermark bypass).
+- **Morphium API pass-through:** annotation support (e.g. `@Cache`-style entity annotation or `@Capped`-analogous `@LruBound(maxBytes=...)`) so embedded users and PoppyDB clients get the same behavior; needs a driver-level create option carried through `CreateCommand`.
+- **Interplay with the global watermark:** cache collections should evict *before* the global reject watermark fires, e.g. triggered by the warn watermark - a global "evict caches first, reject only when nothing is left to evict" policy.

+**Why 7.0:** needs a new create option on the public API surface (morphium annotation + driver command), so it rides a major release per the release policy.